aws-samples/karpenter-with-multus-on-eks/README.md

 ```

-***NOTE:this step is optional and needed only if you want to use spot instances on your Karpenter nodepool***
+***NOTE: the step above is optional and needed only if you want to use spot instances on your Karpenter nodepool***

 ## Installation of Karpenter